Electronic filing of Non – Preferential Certificate of Origin (CoO NP)

 Fee for Non – Preferential Certificate Origin (CoO NP)

 The exporter needs to pay a fee not exceeding Rs.100 per certificate as may be prescribed by the concerned agency.

 Exporter Registration Procedure

-The exporter needs to access the official website of Common Digital Platform for Issuance of Certificate of Origin.
+The exporter must access the Common Digital Platform’s official website to issue a Certificate of Origin.
 Before proceeding with the registration process, confirm the following:

-- Exporters are required to update the IEC details on the DGFT portal (specifically mobile number & email id) as every basic information regarding exporter required will be fetched from there only.
+- Exporters must update the IEC details on the DGFT portal (precisely mobile number & email id) as every basic information regarding exporter required will be fetched from there only.

-- Exporters need to obtain the Digital Signature Certificate containing the IEC and name of any listed director in the IEC portal of DGFT
+- Exporters need to obtain the Digital Signature Certificate containing the IEC and the name of any listed director in the IEC portal of DGFT.

-From the home page, click on the Registration option, or the already registered user can log in to the portal using the credentials.
+Click on the Registration option from the home page, or the already registered user can log in to the portal using the credentials.

-Insert the Digital Signature Certificate and Enter 10 digit IEC Code to start the registration process and Read Declaration select “I Agree” and submit “Save & Next” to proceed with the registration.
+Insert the Digital Signature Certificate and Enter ten digit IEC Code to start the registration process.
+Read Declaration, select “I Agree,” and submit “Save & Next” to proceed with the registration.

-Check the details and furnish the required details as required.
-On successful registration, the exporter can go to the login screen and login with the credentials received on email.
+Check the details and furnish the required information as required.
+On successful registration, the exporter can go to the login screen and log in with the credentials received by email.

 Procedure to Apply Non – Preferential Certificate Origin (CoO NP) through Common Digital Platform